-James, G., Witten, D., Hastie, T., and Tibshirani, R. An Introduction to Statistical Learning with Applications in R. Springer (electronic version on Carmen)
+James, G., Witten, D., Hastie, T., and Tibshirani, R. An Introduction to Statistical Learning with Applications in R. Springer (dc)

 Course technology

 For help with your password, university e-mail, Carmen, or any other technology issues, questions, or requests, contact the OSU IT Service Desk.
 Standard support hours are available at https://ocio.osu.edu/help/hours, and support for urgent issues is available 24x7.